Ocoldwell/Ocoldwell/README.md

 - [A calculator](https://github.com/Ocoldwell/calculator-project)  🥧
 - [Etch-A-Sketch](https://github.com/Ocoldwell/etchasketch)  :pencil2:

-I enjoy tweaking with these when I get time as I love refactoring and improving test coverage.

-- 🌱  I currently write code in Angular professionally, so I try to spend lots of time getting to grips and mastering this.
-Outside of work, I've been learning Java/C# with some brushing up on Node and plans to learn Elixir.
+- 🌱  I currently write code in Next.js professionally, with previous experience using Angular so I try to spend lots of time getting to grips and mastering this.
+I'm interested in other languages and am working my way up to proficiency in a few.
-- 🐡  Outside of coding?
-I love reading fantasy books and going on hikes with my dog.